vrupak/job-sponsorship-detector/README.md

 * Detects and highlights keywords like `H1B`, `visa`, `sponsorship`, `OPT`, `CPT`, etc.
 * Displays a summary banner indicating detected keywords or absence of sponsorship terms
 * Smart detection that refreshes highlights and banner when browsing between job listings
-* Green background with black text for keyword visibility
+* Sunset Orange background with black text for keyword visibility
 * Automatically works as you browse different job listings

 ---